opensearch-project/documentation-website/_benchmark/commands/execute-test.md

 ### Test procedures

-The following options define what test procedures the test uses and which tasks are contained inside the procedure.
+The following options define what test procedures the test uses and which operations are contained inside the procedure.

 - `--test-execution-id`: Defines a unique ID for this test run.
 - `--test-procedure`: Defines a test procedure to use.
 You can find a list of test procedures using `opensearch-benchmark list test-procedures`.